EYBlockchain/nightfall_3/README.md

 OPTIMIST1_API_URL, OPTIMIST2_API_URL, OPTIMIST1_WS_URL, OPTIMIST2_WS_URL for the optimists of the
 proposers in order to call the make block in the test automatically for the current proposer.

+If you want to check the test with geth you can run the geth

+- Run up the private chain with `./bin/geth-standalone -s`
+- Start terminal logging with `./bin/geth-standalone -l` and wait for the DAG build to complete
+- Start multiproposer test containers in another terminal with the `-l` option (`./bin/start-multiproposer-test-env -l`)

+To help funding the blockchain unlocked accounts of the test with some token `ERC20Mock` you have a script available that can run

+- `COMMAND=fund node ./nightfall-deployer/scripts/fund-accounts.mjs` to fund the accounts with some token.
+- `node ./nightfall-deployer/scripts/fund-accounts.mjs` to check the balance of the accounts.

 ## Using a Geth private blockchain

 The script `./bin/geth-standalone` will run up a private blockchain consisting of a bootnode, two